angelsaratha/medical_insurance_cost_prediction/README.md

 This project uses machine learning to predict medical insurance charges based on customer information.

+## Objective

+The objective is to build a regression model that can predict insurance charges for a new customer.

 ## Dataset

 The dataset contains information about: